AvaPL/avapl.github.io/_posts/2025-10-20-a-few-testing-anti-patterns-part-1.md

 [//]: # (@formatter:on)

-This might be surprising for you, as many teams are using those.
-There's one fundamental issue with this approach - in-memory implementation will never fully reflect the behavior of the real thing.
-Let's get into more details.
+This might be surprising to you, as many teams use them.
+There’s one fundamental issue with this approach — an in-memory implementation will never fully reflect the behavior of the real thing.
+Let’s get into more detail.

 ### Problem 1: Illusory test coverage

-Let's start with an example service that will use the above repository:
+Let's start with a sample service that uses the repository defined above:

 [//]: # (@formatter:off)